SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture10_Sorting_Aggregation_Algorithms.md

    > I mean, if buffer is totally sufficient, why not just do it in multiple
    > threads?

-5. Optimization for comparsion
+5. Optimization for comparison

    1. Code specialization

-      Within the sort implementaion, make the comparsision procedure part of the sorting code rather than a function pointer so that we don't need to do one indirection.
+      Within the sort implementation, make the comparison procedure part of the sorting code rather than a function pointer so that we don't need to do one indirection.

-      > This optimization works well if comparsion happens in memory
+      > This optimization works well if comparison happens in memory

     2.